 Maintaining Your Custom Drupal Theme

-Accessibility: Ensure your theme is accessible to users with disabilities by following accessibility guidelines like WCAG.
+Accessibility: We need to make our theme accessible to disabled users by implementing accessibility guidelines from WCAG.

 Security Best Practices: To protect your theme from vulnerabilities, follow security best practices.